 Since my parents recently visited my grandparents and shared updates on how they were doing, those hospital memories floated through my mind after our phone call… And I started wondering if I could bake my own graham crackers at home — ones that tasted lots better than those off-brand ones we ate last year.

 The result?
-These amazing Healthy Homemade Mini Cinnamon Graham Crackers!
+These amazing healthy homemade mini cinnamon graham crackers!
 They’re bursting with rich and cozy spice flavor, and they have the perfect amount of sweetness to balance it out.
-They don’t taste one bit bland — SO much better than those other ones!
+They don’t taste bland at all — and SO much better than those other ones!

-These healthy homemade cinnamon graham crackers are also really simple to make!
-You just need 1 bowl and 4 ingredients (plus salt and water!)… But no eggs, butter, dairy, refined flour or sugar.
-And each serving is 100 calories!
+These healthy homemade cinnamon graham crackers are also really simple to make.
+You just need 1 bowl and 4 ingredients — plus water and salt!

 WHAT ARE GRAHAM CRACKERS?